SpaceWarf/dotfiles/README.md

 The applied powerline theme is Double Blue.

+To add the powerline plugin to tmux, edit .tmux.conf line 44 with the path to your own powerline installation which can be found with ```pip show powerline-status```.

 To apply changes to you current environment, run the ```update-env.sh``` script.

 To setup a new environment, run the ```make-new-env.sh``` script.